2023 Nissan Rogue: New Subcompact Crossover Model

 There is no official sales date for the 2023 Nissan Rogue, but we estimate the arrival of summer or fall 2022 based on the previous release schedule.

 Pricing is also not available.
-As a built-in vehicle, we estimate the price will remain close to the current MSRP model of $26,745 to $37,925 (including destination costs).
+However, as a built-in vehicle, we estimate the price will remain close to the current MSRP model of $26,745 to $37,925 (including destination costs).

 2022 Nissan Rogue Sport